richteambs/maint-window-action/docs/DevelopingAndReleasing.md

 In case you forget to package before committing your changes, there are a couple of safeguards:

 1. A [Husky](https://github.com/typicode/husky) pre-commit hook that performs a simple check that you have staged changes to `dist/`, if you have staged any changes to `src/`.
+This hook is intended as a reminder to the developer that she needs to update the `dist/` folder, but it's not infallible - there are other changes, such as updating the version of an NPM package, that might also require an update to the packaged code.

 2. A [GitHub workflow](./.github/workflows/check-dist.yml) that runs as part of the PR validation process.
 This workflow rebuilds the `dist/` folder and compares it to the committed version,